Aceinna/docs_openrtk/apps/ins.rst

 Please first refer to :doc:`PC Tools Installation <../install>` to install required tools and then to :doc:`Aceinna Extension <../tools/vscode>` for basic usage of the extention.
-After importing the project of the INS app, you can modify the code, compile the project and upload the bin file to the unit.
+After importing the project of the INS app, you can modify the code, compile the project and upload the bin file to the unit via ST-Link.

 .. image:: ../media/import-ins-app.png